terminusdb/terminusdb-client-python/README.md

 $ make init
 ```

-3. Change directory to docs
+3. Change the directory to docs
 ```sh
 $ cd docs/
 ```